Skip to content

 YeS Expressions

-Note: In general, YAMLScript supports writing code as sexprs, ysexprs or as block mapping pairs.
+In general, YS supports writing code as sexprs, ysexprs or as block mapping pairs.
 Nested expressions can combine any of those forms.
 It's up to the programmer to decide which works best for them in any given context.

 (def var1 (sqrt (+ (* 3 4) 5)))